security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa``) of the level 8 administrative area in which the current Location is situated.
+This attribute contains the human-readable identifier (:ref:`location:humane_id:qa`) of the level 8 administrative area in which the current Location is situated.
 Level 8 is a relatively small administrative division, and may not be commonly found in freely available geospatial information sources.

 location:admin_level_7:qa